iamapilotstar/Social-Media-Performance-Intelligence/README.md

 • Engagement dropped sharply in October 2024 (8%) and December 2024 (23%)

-This volatility suggests that content performance is highly sensitive to format, timing, or theme.
+This volatility suggests that content performance is highly sensitive to format, timing or theme.

 ---